 Come experience New Zealand's most authentic 4WD adventure.
 The perfect mix of incredible scenery, history, heritage and farming life.
 This will be a genuine highlight of your New Zealand holiday.
 Explore remote and seldom travelled back roads of an authentic New Zealand High Country farm overlooking sparkling Lake Wanaka.
 Surrounded by snow-capped peaks, glaciers and wild river valleys you'll see farm animals including Red Deer, cattle and sheep up close and in their natural environment.
 Visit historical sites and experience what life was like for Wanaka's first farmers.
 This journey offers a unique insight into Wanaka’s rich history, heritage, modern-day farming life and breath-taking scenery.

-Or: Come with us on a scenic and exciting jet boating adventure full of action and spins in New Zealand's most spectacular ice carved landscape at Matukituki Valley Wanaka.
+Or: Come with us on a scenic and exciting jet boating adventure full of action and spins in New Zealand's most spectacular ice carved landscape.
 Jet Boat the Matukituki River past Rocky Mountain and Treble Cone, an area of stunningly unique mountain formations where scenes from the Hobbit and Lord of the Rings were filmed.
 This is shallow, braided river jet boating, the most exciting of all jet boating experiences and pure New Zealand adventure at its best.

 Accommodation: Lake Wanaka

-Your private chauffeur will take you to your departing flight at Christchurch airport.
+Your private chauffeur will take you to your departing flight at Queenstown airport.